THFCMAZ01/Full-stack-Assignment-Multilingual-Translation-Web-App-Joshua-Mazaza-2410123/README.md

  Known Limitations

-- MyMemory free quota — 5,000 words/day per IP.
+- MyMemory free quota: 5,000 words/day per IP.
 Exceeding the quota returns a warning embedded in the translated text, which the app detects and surfaces to the user.
-- `navigator.clipboard`— Requires a secure context (HTTPS or `localhost`).
+- `navigator.clipboard`: Requires a secure context (HTTPS or `localhost`).
 The copy button shows a fallback message when the API is unavailable (e.g., opened as a plain `file://` URL on some browsers).
-- Language detection — When "Detect Language" is selected, the swap button is disabled (source language must be known to swap).
+- Language detection: When "Detect Language" is selected, the swap button is disabled (source language must be known to swap).
-- No offline mode — All translation data comes from the MyMemory API.
+- No offline mode: All translation data comes from the MyMemory API.